 Inspirational: a time in the day to think about the big questions in our lives; an occasion that supports the school community’s spiritual development, creates an opportunity to gather around and reflect on a common theme and ‘feeds’ their inner being;

-Invitational: in school, children and teachers are invited to pray, think, or reflect, it is the child’s or teachers choice how they respond.
+Invitational: in school, children and teachers are invited to pray, think, or reflect, it is the child’s or teacher’s choice how they respond.

 At this time, many children will be missing the familiar routines of school.
 One way in which we can help to keep that sense of normality is by offering these resources to schools to share with their school community at home.
 Please be clear: these ideas are for you to use, adapt, or not use at all.
 You choose!